section-engineering-education/engineering-education/articles/javascript-iterations-which-one-is-fast/index.md

 - `ThisArg` - an optional parameter that holds the context `this` to passed when executing the callback function.

-`For-each` is deal to iterate over array elements without breaking the array list.
+`For-each`'s deal is to iterate over array elements without breaking the array list.
 It executes each array element simultaneously without side effects such as mutability of the scope variable.
-It is not chainable and always return an undefined value.

-`For-each` is a high order function.
+It is not chainable and always returns an undefined value.
+It is also a high order function.
 If you are interested in learning more, head out to this [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).

 ### Nested Loops
 A code block that has a loop inside another loop is called a nested loop.